 Finance and condos is a top-of-mind topic for every condo.
 Keeping track of the condo’s money is hard to manage without good policies and procedures.
 This blog fills the gap on establishing good financial practices for the board of directors.

-Monthly Financial Review
+Conduct a Monthly Financial Review

 Reviewing the condo’s monthly financial statements is one of the most important tasks each month.
-It is great if a member of the board is an accounting professional like a Chartered Accountant (CA) or other similar designation, but it is still possible to have a great board without a CA. Establishing policies and procedure helps a great deal towards sound financial oversight.
+It is great if a member of the board is an accounting professional like a Chartered Accountant (CA) or other similar designation, but it is still possible to have a great board without a CA. Establishing policies and procedures helps a great deal towards sound financial oversight.
 Anyone can learn how to read financial statements.
 As I mentioned in an earlier post, having a forensic sense of curiosity is an asset.

-Monthly Financial Statements
+Get Familiar with the Monthly Financial Statements

 One of the key items to review regularly are the monthly financial statements.
 These statements contain valuable information about the condominium corporation’s operations.
 I cannot stress enough the importance of becoming familiar with financial statements and instilling the discipline of reviewing them monthly.

 Look at actual versus budgeted costs and pay close attention to any variations.
 Always ask why a cost is higher or lower than budgeted.
 Are there any unusual patterns?
 A sudden increase, for example, in the water bill, could mean that water is leaking due to leaks.
 Good property managers will notice unusual patterns and bring them to the board’s attention, but it is good practice for the board also to check.
 The board needs to understand why costs are increasing and be able to explain to the owners when drafting next year’s operating budget.